electron-vite/electron-vite-vue/README.md

 ## `dependencies` vs `devDependencies`

-- First, you need to know if the package is still needed during runtime after packaged.
+- First, you need to know if the package is still needed at runtime after packed.

 - Packages like [serialport](https://www.npmjs.com/package/serialport), [sqlite3](https://www.npmjs.com/package/sqlite3) are node-native modules and should be placed in `dependencies`.
 Vite will not build them and will treat them as externals.